The future of Tedford Housing.

 In fiscal year 2017, Tedford Housing sheltered 85 single adults and 17 families with 66 family members in its emergency shelters and helped 450 people with homeless prevention services.
 Yet Tedford can only provide emergency shelter to approximately 20% of those who request help.
 The plan is to increase beds for single adults from 16 to 30 and to increase family capacity from 6 to 12 units.

-If we build a bigger shelter and housing resource center, will more people come to Brunswick to
+If we build a bigger shelter and housing resource center, will more people come to Brunswick to utilize these services?

 Almost every adult and family in our shelters comes from the immediate area – about a third from Brunswick, a third from Bath and Topsham and Sagadahoc and Lincoln Counties, and the remainder from rural towns.
 The larger space is to accommodate the unmet need in the community.